jwstegemann/fritz2-docs/Project.md

 }
 ```

-Run the project by calling `./gradlew run` in your project's main directory.
+Run the project by calling `./gradlew jsRun` in your project's main directory.
 Add `--continuous` to enable automatic building and reloading in the browser when you change your code.

 And voilà, you are done!
 Maybe you would like to create some more versatile [HTML](Attributes%20and%20CSS.html) now?